-Lausanne Free Church
+Lausanne Free Church "believing all things written"

 Coming to Switzerland - some tips for new arrivals

 The first thing you have to do is to let the authorities know have arrived.
 You do this at the local population office, where you have to take your letter from the Swiss authorities.
-Once you have done that the system knows about you and you become the recipient of many letters to do with insurance, tax etc. You will need to take with you your passport, birth and marriage certificates (as appropriate), several colour passport size photos and some Swiss Francs.
+Once you have done that the system knows about you and you become the recipient of many letters to do with insurance, tax etc. You will need to take with you your passport, birth and marriage certificates (as appropriate), several colour passport size photos and some Swiss francs.

 You also need to arrange for private health insurance because there is no state health provision.
 This may be done for you if you are employed, but if not you must make your own arrangements.
 A good website where you can compare prices and services offered is www.comparis.ch.
-You will have to pay a large premium, the amount of which will partly depend on what proportion of any claim you want to pay.
+You will have to pay a large premium, the amount of which will partially depend on what proportion of any claim you want to pay.
 Although it is very expensive and will probably your largest annual outlay, the good news is that because it is compulsory you cannot be refused cover and you will benefit from the best health service in the world.
-The premium can be paid monthly although there is a discount if you pay annually upfront.
+The premium can be paid monthly although there is a discount if you pay annually in advance.

 Another thing that most people will want is a car.
-If you are hoping to buy a car in Switzerland you are in for a pleasant surprise.
+If you hope to buy a car in Switzerland you are in for a pleasant surprise.
 Cars are much cheaper than in the UK, as is petrol.
-If you decide to import your car from the UK, you will need to inform the authorities at the border and pay import duty, and it doesn't end there.You will also have to have your car throughly checked by the authorities to make sure that it passes the very stringent emissions tests.
-Make sure that your car is not too old to pass these tests before you arrive.
+If you decide to import your car from the UK, you will need to inform the authorities at the border and pay import duty, and it doesn't end there.
+You will also have to have your car thoroughly checked by the authorities to make sure that it passes the very stringent emissions tests.
+Make sure that your car is not too old to pass these tests before you arrange to import it.
 You will be issued with Swiss license plates and are allowed to register up to three vehicles with the same plates.

 Car insurance is again very expensive, but the good news is that cover extends to anyone that the owner of the plates allows to drive the car.
 However if that person is in a high-risk group, such as a driver under the age of 25, you will have to pay a larger percentage of any claim.
 Most Swiss car insurance companies will accept statements from foreign insurers for the number of years of no claims bonus to which you are entitled.

 Insurance is quite old-fashioned in some ways.
-For instance you cannot pay premiums for car insurance on a monthly basis and all car insurance policies expire on 1 January.
+For instance you cannot pay premiums for car insurance on a monthly basis and all policies expire on 1st January.
 In addition you may have to enter into a contract for several years (binding on both sides).
 However, Swiss insurance companies still have many local offices.
 You will be assigned a local agent whom you can actually go and see.
 This does have many benefits.
 It is a good idea to get them to talk you through the policy because the policy wordings are different from those in the UK.
 For instance, even with a comprehensive policy they can deny a claim if for example you jump a red light and cause an accident.

 if you have school age children then choosing a school will be a major decision for you.
 When you register with your local commune you will be told when and where to apply for schools.
 Switzerland does not have a state-funded system like the UK.
-Each canton has it's own education system, which may vary in terms of school year, curriculum and and types of school available.
+Each canton has its own education system, which may vary in terms of school year, curriculum and types of school available.
 You will normally be expected to send your child to a school in the canton where you pay taxes, although sometimes you may be able to make other arrangements.
 Children usually start school at seven years old and at that age a child with a mother tongue other than French usually handles the change of language very well, in fact often better than his or her parents do.
-There are no state nursery schools, although most cantons offer kingergarten places to five and six year olds.
+There are no state nursery schools, although most cantons offer kindergarten places to five and six year olds.
 This kind of schooling is free to foreign nationals with a residence permit and is also the choice of most Swiss.

 However, there are many good fee-paying schools which offer lessons in English.
 This may be a better option if your children are older and/or if you are not planning to stay in Switzerland for long.